menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Configuring Network Settings
 ----------------------------
-Using the network settings, you can enable or disable IPv6 and change the IP address, network mask, and routing information for the appliance.
+Using the network settings, you can configure the routing information for the appliance.
 You can also enable and configure the secondary network interface (eth1) on the appliance.
+You can set additional IP addresses and VLANs

 Enabling/Disabling the Secondary Network Interface (eth1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^